Issues Mobilization Grants

 Applications $100,000 or Greater

-A Grant application of $100,000 or greater approved by the Committee must also be reviewed and approved by: NAR’s Executive Committee and Board of Directors, when the application is considered during a Committee meeting at NAR’s Midyear or Annual conferences; NAR’s Leadership Team, when the application is considered during a Committee teleconference meeting.
-NOTE: review of an application by NAR’s Leadership Team may take several weeks to schedule.
+A Grant Application of $100,000 or greater approved by the Committee must also be reviewed and approved by: NAR’s Executive Committee and Board of Directors, when the Application is considered at meetings held during NAR governance meetings; NAR’s Leadership Team, when the Application is considered at a Committee teleconference meeting or at the meeting held during the REALTOR® Party Training Conference.
+NOTE: review of an Application by NAR’s Leadership Team may take several weeks to schedule.

 Committee Actions & Notification of Decisions